 Just like everyone is a unique and precious snowflake, every property and mortgage is unique.
 So sometimes what you need to get a mortgage will be different for each person and each property.
 But below I’ve attempted to answer the question ‘What do I need to get a mortgage?’.

 This is kind of useful, but let’s start off with the basics eh.
 You’ll need something to put up as security for this big loan you’re asking for.
 Whether it’s a 3-bed semi-detached, a 1-bed flat, or a 14-bed castle.
 It doesn’t matter.

-In order to get a mortgage, you need something that the mortgage lender can place a charge against.
+In order to get a first time buyer mortgage, you need something that the mortgage lender can place a charge against.
 All this means, is if you stop paying your mortgage, they have the option to take the property off you and sell it in order to get their money back.

 To qualify as a good property for a lender, it generally needs to be freehold or leasehold (with a decent length lease), have a kitchen and a bathroom, be over 30 sqm (this varies with lenders), and not be made out of anything daft like twiglets.

 Lenders prefer “standard construction”, which is bricks and slate to most of us.
 But there are lenders out there that will consider the weird and wonderful.

 You’ll also need something called ‘Good title’, which I’ll leave for the solicitors, but it just means that the property doesn’t have anything weird attached to it, legally speaking.

 Shouldn’t come as a huge surprise that someone lending you a bucketful of money will want you to have some way of paying it back.

 You can have a normal 9-5 job, or be self-employed, or even retired sometimes.
 Some lenders will take into consideration state benefits as well.
 But they want to make sure you have some kind of income stream that will make it possible for you to give them their money back.